UPDATED: APRIL 27, 2023 | 1 MIN READ

 Bob Johnson owns an old collectible car purchased 25 years ago for $15,000.
 Suppose a significant windstorm comes through Bob’s small town and destroys his garage containing the vehicle, which has deteriorated by 25 years of wear and tear.
 In that case, Bob will rely on his auto insurance for replacement.

-Under an Actual Cash Value insurance policy, Bob may not get any insurance payouts for rare, older vehicles due to the excessive depreciation.
-He will be responsible for the entire cost of replacing the vehicle.
+Under an actual cash value insurance policy, Bob may not get any insurance payouts for rare, older vehicles due to the excessive depreciation.
+He’ll be responsible for the entire cost of replacing the vehicle.

 - Are there elements of your vehicle outside their “useful life” defined by your insurance policy?
 (Ex.
 Bob Johnson’s Collectible Car)

-- Do you have a lot of expensive replacements, depreciated electronics, or speakers?
+- Do you have a lot of expensive replacements, depreciated electronics, or custom speakers?

 - Do you possess a collectible vehicle that would be difficult to replace or not properly valued in an ACV scenario?